ingeniouspartners/ingeniouspartners.github.io/index.md

 <p>I've been programming for 40 years, am artistic, and can weld.
 I'm really good at laying out objects.</p>

-<p>I work 40 hours a week, so I am free in the evenings and weekends.
-That is when I plan to work on the project.</p>

 </div>

 </div>